 Vevo DSCVR is an annual series that focuses on the development of emerging artists who are shaping the future of music.
 One of these artists is Fousheé.
 So far, she has solidified her artistic essence as a fierce advocate for Black female independence and empowerment.
 Her “single af” single contains a relatable narrative, ear-pleasing vocals, and tuneful melodies that will resonate well with fans of SZA, Mereba, Noname, and Sevdaliza.
 The likable tune also possesses laidback instrumentation flavored with contemporary R&B and indie-soul elements.
-Check out Fousheé’s performance video for her “sing about love” single to fully understand why Vevo included her into their DSCVR Artists to Watch program.
+Check out Fousheé’s performance video for her “sing about love” single to fully understand why Vevo included her in their DSCVR Artists to Watch program.

 Fousheé – “sing about love” (Live) | Vevo DSCVR